Expo '74 (train): History

 In 1973, Amtrak operated two trains between Seattle and Spokane: the daily Empire Builder and the thrice-weekly North Coast Hiawatha.
 Both were long-distance trains which originated in Chicago.
 Each took different routes west from Spokane, though both routes had belonged to the merged Burlington Northern Railroad since 1970.
-The Empire Builder used the ex-Northern Pacific Railway via Pasco, Washington, while beginning in 1973 the North Coast Hiawatha used the ex-Great Northern Railway via Stevens Pass.
+The North Coast Hiawatha used the ex-Northern Pacific Railway via Pasco, Washington, while beginning in 1973 the Empire Builder used the ex-Great Northern Railway via Stevens Pass.
 Neither train provided convenient timings between the two cities, and the westbound trains were likely to be late because of accumulated delays.

 In late 1973, Amtrak studied increasing service to Spokane in preparation for Expo '74, an environmentally-themed world's fair scheduled to be held in Spokane the following summer and expected to draw millions of visitors.
 Amtrak considered two options: restoring direct service between Spokane and Portland, Oregon, which had not existed since Amtrak's creation in 1971, and supplemental service between Seattle and Spokane.
 This planning took place during a period of rising ridership spurred by the 1973 oil crisis.
 Ultimately, Amtrak chose to augment its existing services, adding another train to the Great Northern route.
 Spokane-Portland service would come in 1981 when Amtrak restored the Empire Builders Portland section.

 Amtrak began operation of the new train on May 19, 1974.
 The overall travel time was 8.5 hours, though Amtrak protested to the Burlington Northern that 7.5 hours was possible.
 Privately, Amtrak engineers thought the trip could be done in six hours.
 The North Coast Hiawatha began daily operation at the same time, raising the service level between Spokane and Seattle to three daily round-trips, with a viable daylight schedule in both directions: